billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 we'll fix that next), which would also fetch the entire blob, even though no content would be returned.

 We could weave the HEAD logic in with the GET logic, but it's quite distinct, so it's cleaner just to separate it out into its own method.
+Per the spec, it doesn't need to handle `Range` requests any differently to a non-Range request.

 ```csharp
 [HttpHead("/asset")]